 I dream of owning a second home.
 To make that affordable, I'd like to place a tiny house on a vacant lot; preferably one that's on wheels.
 Is it legal to put this on on a vacant lot?

-Zoning ordinances often make it difficult to get approval for tiny houses, especially since those on wheels may be considered "recreational vehicles.”
+Zoning ordinances often make it difficult to get approval for tiny houses, especially since those on wheels might be considered "recreational vehicles."
 The restrictions vary from place to place, but the more common ones include:

 Due to these restrictions, tiny houses are often not lawful for residential purposes (even if they're just temporary).
 However, it's not uncommon for camping to be permitted on residential property.
 If you'll be using the tiny house as a second home, it might be considered "camping."